PaulinaMoreno/FlightSearch_API/README.md

 # Background about ScraperAPI

-Hipmunk has a scraper farm that we use to search our partner sites.
+X has a scraper farm that we use to search our partner sites.
 The name scraper is a legacy holdover from when we actually scraped them.
 Nowadays, we query their APIs :)

 For this problem, the scraper farm will be emulated by a simple HTTP server.